-The Town of Cedarburg is approximately 98.9% White, with the next highest percentage falling in the "Two or More Races" category at 0.4% (Table 4).
-This is consistent with bordering towns; however, it is not representative of the totals for Southeastern Wisconsin.
+In 2020, the Town of Cedarburg is approximately 94.8% Non-Hispanic White, with the next highest percentage falling in the "Two or More Races" category at 3.1% (Table 4).
+This is consistent with bordering towns; however, it does not correlate with the race/ethnicity composition of Southeastern Wisconsin as whole.